MarginResearch/cannoli/README.md

 ```
 cd examples/symbolizer
-</path/to/qemu>/build/qemu-mipsel -cannoli </path/to/cannoli>/target/release/libcannoli_server.so ./example_app
+</path/to/qemu>/build/qemu-mipsel -cannoli </path/to/cannoli>/target/release/<your jitter so>.so ./example_app
 ```

 ## What to do

 1. Create an application using the `cannoli` library to process traces by implementing the `Cannoli` trait (see one of the `examples`)
-2. Optionally modify `cannoli_server/src/lib.rs` as needed to reduce the number of hooks installed into the JIT (improves performance)
-3. Build Cannoli
+2. Create a library using the `jitter` library to filter JIT hooks by implementing `hook_inst` and `hook_mem`, this must be a `cdylib` that produces the `.so` that you pass into QEMU with `--cannoli`.
+For a basic example of this that hooks everything, see `jitter_always`
-4. Run your trace-parsing application
+3. Run your trace-parsing application
-5. Launch QEMU with the `-cannoli` argument, and a path to the compiled `libcannoli_server.so` that you built!
+4. Launch QEMU with the `-cannoli` argument, and a path to the compiled `<jitter>.so` that you built!

 ## User-experience